-Aloha.
-Initially, I didn’t want to address the situation currently happening on the Big Island, and was a topic I was avoiding like the plague.
-Mainly because my life is almost entirely consumed by it at the moment and I am literally living and breathing all things involving the volcano.
+I was avoiding this painful subject like the plague.
+My life is almost entirely consumed by it at the moment and I am literally living and breathing all things involving the volcano.
 I am speaking of the volcano Kilauea, home to goddess Pele.
 She lives in my backyard, actually.
 Pele’s home is said to be at the summit of Kilauea volcano, which is Halema’uma’u crater, and I can see a light gray plume of ash rising from it right now from my driveway.

 It has been highly difficult to make people understand that the destruction is only happening on a small portion of the island.
 Many people thought (and probably still do) that the whole island was under siege from lava, ash, rock fall, toxic fumes and earthquakes.
 This is absolutely not the case.
 Unfortunately, the whole state’s economy is suffering because major news outlets on the Mainland reported some extremely “hyped” news.
 One of the reports falsely stated that Kilauea volcano was on the island of Oah’u, and another that the whole island was going to blow up from an explosive eruption at the summit.
 Ill-informed tourists are cancelling their vacations hundreds of miles away from the volcano because they are buying into the fear that is being peddled on the news.
 Several tour companies on other islands have completely folded since this started because of mass cancellations.
 My sincerest appeal to anyone regarding any crisis, going forward, is this: If you want to find out what is happening during a crisis, anywhere, tune into local news sources, not national news sources.
 They generally are less hyperbolic in my experience.
 For local breaking news about Kilauea volcano, I often check Hawaii News Now because I know they are on the scene daily, and they have given correct information since the beginning.
 Check out their website at: http://www.hawaiinewsnow.com/.